opensourcefeed/opensourcefeed.github.io/distribution-lite.md

 home_page: https://www.linuxliteos.com
 desktops: [xfce]
 base : [ubuntu]

-description: Linux Lite is a lightweight yet fully functional operating system built on top of Ubuntu.
-It features a wisely choosen set of applications to serve your day to day needs.
-More stories and updates on Linux Lite.
+description: Linux Lite is a lightweight, fully functional operating system built on top of Ubuntu.
+It includes a good collection of applications to serve your day to day needs.

 releases:
   Linux Lite 3.6 beta : "http://www.open-source-feed.com/2017/07/linux-lite-36-beta-announced-with.html"